Japan, China leaders shake hands again but no talks on islands

 Relations between the world’s second- and third-largest economies have been troubled for months because of a sovereignty dispute over tiny islands in the East China Sea known as the Senkaku in Japan and the Diaoyu in China.
 The two also remain at odds over their respective conduct during World War Two.

-Abe and Jinping also shook hands on the fringes of the G20 summit in St. Petersburg in September, the first such show of cordiality between the two since they took office.
+Abe and Xi also shook hands on the fringes of the G20 summit in St. Petersburg in September, the first such show of cordiality between the two since they took office.

 Tomohiko Taniguchi, a councilor for the cabinet secretariat in Abe’s office, said the premier was open to talks with Beijing that would sidestep the thorny islands dispute, which has been exacerbated by the purchase of several of the islands late last year by the Japanese government from a private owner.

-Note: (This story is corrected with second reference to Chinese president’s name to Xi from Jinping in paragraph 3)